MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/fci-script.md

 # Validate Azure RMS connection by checking the module and then connection
 if ($Script:isScriptProcess) {
- 		if (Check-Module -Module AIP){
+ 		if (Check-Module -Module AzureInformationProtection){
     	$Script:isScriptProcess = $True
 	} else {

-		Write-Host ("The Azure Information Protection (AIP) module is not loaded") -foregroundcolor "yellow" -backgroundcolor "black"
+		Write-Host ("The AzureInformationProtection module is not loaded") -foregroundcolor "yellow" -backgroundcolor "black"
 		$Script:isScriptProcess = $False
 	}
 }